jiangdonghan/nextjs-blog/README.md

 ## Development Roadmap

 ### Code
+- [ ] Use apollo client to fetch data
+- [ ] Add type for GraphQL mutations
 - [ ] Add type for GraphQL mutations
 - [ ] Upgrade to Next.js 13
 - [ ] Implement a loading UI